Note: Aviary PDX restaurant in Portland, Oregon restaurant is now closed.

 Hunsinger (pictured below, left) is a mix master magician.
 The cocktails here are as diverse as a group of good girlfriends: each distinctly original, each lovely in its own way.

 Before, during, and after Hunsinger took us through the steps of recreating the Brix Layer, we had the opportunity to try out other cocktail offerings in addition to happy hour food.
 This may have been why my iPhone notes from the cocktail demo are a little cryptic...

-Jenni from A Well Crafted Party ordered the Opera Sidecar, an incredible symphony (oh yes, I did just write that) of tart and sweet, made with Clear Creek pear brandy, tuaca, and house sours (pictured below, left).
-Kelsey from Twelfth Avenue ordered the sinfully sweet One Night in Bangkok, made with vodka, kafir leaves, lemongrass, and lime (pictured below, middle cocktail, next to my Brix Layer).
+One fellow diner ordered the Opera Sidecar.
+It's an incredible symphony (oh yes, I did just write that) of tart and sweet.
+Made with Clear Creek pear brandy, tuaca, and house sours (pictured below, left).
+Another blogger ordered the sinfully sweet One Night in Bangkok.
+It's made with vodka, kafir leaves, lemongrass, and lime (pictured below, middle cocktail).

-While we chatted, drank, and ate the happy hour away, Frances from Little Green Pickle, Brandie from Spoon and Saucer, and I had the opportunity to admire Aviary’s garden adjacent to the back of the restaurant.
-It’s such a beautiful plot of paradise, I had to share a photo.
+While we chatted, drank, and ate the happy hour away, I had the opportunity to admire Aviary's garden adjacent to the back of the restaurant.
+It's such a beautiful plot of paradise, I had to share a photo.

 1733 NE Alberta St.